Think outside the box with 10 creative wedding ideas

 7. Donate to a charity

-Rather than giving favours to guests as a thank you, leave them a note saying you’ve made a donation to a charity on their behalf (A charity idea: My Wedding Wish is an Australian charity that gifts weddings to couples with terminal illnesses).
+Rather than giving favours to guests as a thank you, leave them a note saying you’ve made a donation to a charity on their behalf.
 This idea is popular for those couples keen to work on their social responsibility.
 Another idea is to donate your monetary gifts to the charity.
-Disclaimer: I started this charity in 2013 and still run it today.

 8. Are you having a photobooth?